tempo-sim/Tempo/TempoCore/README.md

 ```

 ### Registering Services
-The `TempoScripting` module hosts two scripting servers.
-One (the "Engine Scripting Server") is always active, including before play in the Editor, and the other
-(the "World Scripting Server") is only active during play in a game world.
-Based on the functionality you're trying to script, you should register your service
-with either one, by implementing either of `ITempoEngineScritable` or `ITempoWorldScriptable`.
+The `TempoScripting` module hosts a single "scripting server".
+To connect your RPCs in C++ you implement `ITempoScriptable`.
 For example, we could register handlers for the above service like this:
 ```
 // MyScriptableActor.h